 Academic internships are supervised both within the work setting by an expert in the discipline related to the internship, as well as by a UArts faculty member.
 Therefore, if you are seeking an intern, you MUST already have an employee on staff with specific, relevant expertise to train and oversee the work of the intern.
 If you do not, then your position is either a paid freelance project or paid part-time job!

-The timing of academic internships must coincide with our semesters (fall, spring, summer) to enable students to register for and earn academic credit.
-Be aware that any internships beginning after a semester has begun and our add/drop period is over will be categorized as a non-credit internship, which legally requires compensation by for-profit companies (interns at non-profits may be unpaid volunteers).
+The timing of academic internships should ideally coincide with our semesters (fall, spring, summer) to enable students to register for and earn academic credit.
+We do recognize that your timeline may not line up perfectly with ours and will consider late registrations for internships that start after a semester has begun and our add/drop period is over, as well as Incompletes for those that last beyond the end of a semester.

 Keep in mind that students must pay tuition to enroll for internship credit, so an unpaid internship poses an additional financial burden to students.
 Academic credit and compensation are not mutually exclusive; therefore, if your company or organization is in a position to compensate your interns, we encourage you to do so.

 If you are interested in hosting a student intern at your company or organization as part of the academic internship program, email us the details at email@example.com or enter it into our online system, UArtsCareers.

 UArts is committed to helping our community to stay safe and healthy.
 Therefore, in light of the continued impact of the COVID-19 pandemic, all internships must follow whatever restrictions or mandates are in place for the geographic location of the hosting company or organization.
 Internship formats can be flexible: offered in-person/on-site, remotely, or a combination/hybrid of the two.

 For internships that have any in-person/onsite component: we require all sites sign our agreement to comply with the current regulations for their geographic location, and to continue to comply if these regulations are adapted throughout the semester.